 - The capacitor is used to filter out the variations in the voltage. - During the positive cycle, the capacitor is charged and it holds its output steady.
 The charging time is very fast because the diode "on" resistance is very small. - During the negative cycle, the diode turns off and the output voltage is provided by the capacitor.
-If the load is sufficiently large, then the discharge time constant is relatively long, and so the voltage droops only a bit.
+If the load current is sufficiently small, then the discharge time constant is relatively long, and so the voltage droops only a bit.